 He was just short of 29 when he married.

 Radcliffe Bridge

 JANE HAMPSON.
 At the time of her marriage, Jane was said to be of Prestwich, 5 miles SE of Radcliffe.
-Her baptism has not been found there.
-The fact that she married in Radcliffe suggests that this is where she was living then.
+Her baptism has not been found there, but Prestwich families often used Radcliffe church.
 The most likely baptism for her is in Radcliffe.

 1739 Oct 7 Jane daughter of Richard Hampson jnr & Elizth of New House.

 There is no record of either of these dying young